SK-EID/dds-documentation/docs/api/api_docs.md

 ## GetSignedDoc

 A signed document is returned from the webservice within the GetSignedDoc request.
 The content of the document is in HTMLencoded format.
 If there's a will to receive the document information in structured format in addition to signed document, the GetSignedDocInfo request should be used.

+In case of BDOC-TS container, it has to contain at least one signature in order to obtain it, otherwise an error will be thrown.

 #### Request